-- 94 percent of respondents evaluate physicians in part by looking at their online reviews.
+- 94% of respondents evaluate physicians in part by looking at their online reviews;

-- For 72 percent of respondents, assessing online reviews is the first step in finding a preferred physician.
+- For 72% of respondents, assessing online reviews is the first step in finding a preferred physician;

-- Almost half (48 percent) of respondents said they’d consider going out-of-network to see a physician with favorable reviews.
+- Almost half (48%) of respondents said they’d consider going out-of-network to see a physician with favorable reviews;

-- Finally, 70 percent of respondents felt it was at least moderately important for there to be a public response to online patient reviews.
+- Finally, 70% of respondents felt it was at least moderately important for there to be a public response to online patient reviews.
 Direct, HIPAA-compliant responses are often the most effective way to deal with a negative review.

 When a negative review does appear, it’s often best to connect with the patient in private.
 Public responses are more problematic because they can run afoul of HIPAA regulations.
 Timely, thoughtful responses to negative online reviews help patients.
 They also preserve and enhance your professional reputation.